Table of Contents

-Having a basic understanding of HTML will make it easier to customise content on your WordPress website.
-Being able to make certain words bold or create a bullet point list can help organise large blocks of content, making it easier for your visitors to read.
+A basic understanding of HTML will make it easier to customize content on your WordPress website.
+Making certain words bold or creating a bullet point list can help organize large blocks of content, making it easier for your visitors to read.

 HTML is much like grammar.
-It’s a system which allows you to assign meaning to your content by defining it as being paragraphs, headings, lists, links, or other structures.
+It’s a system that allows you to assign meaning to your content by defining it as paragraphs, headings, lists, links, or other structures.

 What are HTML Tags?

 HTML tags are the basic building blocks of any web page.
-It’s a containerised markup system where for every open tag there is a matching closing tag.
+It’s a containerized markup system with a matching closing tag for every open tag.

-When creating pages or posts in the backend of your site, you will see you have the option to use a Visual Editor or a Text Editor.
-You will automatically land on the visual editor which is an easy editing environment.
-However, switching to text editor allows greater flexibility on how you organise the layout of the content.
-This is particularly important to know when you are customising content to include different font sizes, styles and forced line breaks.
+When creating pages or posts on the back end of your site, you will see that you can use a Visual Editor or a Text Editor.
+You will automatically land on the visual editor, an accessible editing environment.
+However, switching to a text editor allows greater flexibility in organizing the content’s layout.
+This is particularly important when customizing content, including font sizes, styles, and forced line breaks.

 Open and Close tags

-As mentioned earlier, all HTML tags consist of a matching open and close tag.
+As mentioned earlier, all HTML tags have a matching open and close tag.
 So, for example, if you want to create bold text, it would look something like this:

 <strong> Words I want bold </strong>